1995 NASCAR Winston West Series

+Doug George, the 1995 West Series champion.

+Ernie Cope finished second in the standings.

 The 1995 NASCAR Winston West Series was the 42nd season of the series.
 The series returned to the Winston West Series branding after a year as the Winston Transcontinental Series.
 The title was won by Doug George, his first in the series.

 Schedule and results

 The 1995 season included 15 individual races, although Mesa Marin Raceway hosted three races and Tucson Raceway Park, Sears Point Raceway, and Portland Speedway hosted two races each.
 The first race at Sonoma and the finale at Phoenix International Raceway were in combination with the NASCAR Winston Cup Series.